Quicksilver008/RISCV_PipelineCore/README.md

 # RISCV_PipelineCore

 ## Project Overview
 RISCV_PipelineCore is an independent project focused on designing and implementing a basic pipeline processor based on the RISC-V instruction set architecture (ISA).
-The project includes support for fundamental arithmetic and logical operations, as well as load and store instructions.
+The project includes support for fundamental arithmetic and logical operations, as well as load and store instructions.Utilized forwarding and bypassing techniques to efficiently resolve data hazards
 ## Collaborators
 - Mohammad Omar Sulemani
 - Md Atib Kaif